microsoft/pai/examples/azure-rdma-inte-mpi-benchmark-with-horovod-image/DOCKER.md

     - You could refer to this [Dockerfile](./Dockerfile.example.horovod-intelmpi-az-rdma)
     - If your intel MPI is activated by a license file.
 You should copy it to the docker image, when building it.
+    - You'd better keep the image in a private registry.
+Because you build the license in the image.

 - Build the Docker image from `Dockerfile.example.horovod-intelmpi-az-rdma`: